junxit/us-congress-bills-119/bill.md

 > ## § 12.
 Reporting
 >
-> - **(a)** *Prohibited disclosure of certain information* The Secretary shall keep confidential and may not disclose the following information, except in accordance with subsection (b):
+> - **(a)** *Prohibited disclosure of certain information* Except as provided in subsection (b), the Secretary shall keep confidential and may not disclose the following information (and such information shall be exempt from disclosure under section 552(b)(3) of title 5, United States Code):
 >   - **(1)** Information provided to the Secretary by the Administrator that the Administrator has designated confidential.
 >   - **(2)** Information collected by observers.
 >   - **(3)** Information submitted to the Secretary by any person in compliance with the requirements of this Act.